 Now for the main event…

-Below is a table of exercises which include the main group’s chest, legs and back.
-There are three columns which give you a full body work out with some variation of exercises to keep it interesting if you prefer other exercises!
+Below is a table of exercises that include the main group’s chest, legs and back.
+There are three columns which give you a full-body workout with some variation of exercises to keep it interesting if you prefer other exercises!

 |Workout 1||Workout 2||Workout 3|

 |Leg press machine||Kettlebell goblet squat||Bodyweight squat (on a bosu)|

 |Chest press machine||Barbell chest press||Dumbbell chest press|